 2012 : Come To Your Senses • 2014 : Secrets of Suburbia • 2015 : Port-iful Actions • 2016 : Stratification • 2017 : MULTIBUBBLE

-To get myself back in the community when I returned from Wichita, I got involved volunteering at Tallgrass Film Festival and met Lela (Creative Dir) during that time and now co-direct, “Down to the Wire a 24 HR Film Race” which is one Wichita’s largest filmmaking events.
+To get myself back in the community when I returned from Wichita, I got involved volunteering at Tallgrass Film Festival and met Lela (Creative Dir) during that time and now co-direct, “Down to the Wire a 24 HR Film Race” which is Wichita’s largest community filmmaking events.

 Kylie has been invited to be a guest judge to speaking to groups and students about entrepreneurship in the arts, digital media, guerilla filmmaking, her own creative process at Wichita Art Museum, Wichita Professional Communicators, Upward Bound Prep, Wichita State University, Newman University, Project Runaway, and Wichita East High School to name a few